Count Floyd: Related works

 Count Floyd was also the pitchman for Canada's Wonderland when it launched "The Bat" roller coaster in 1987.

+Count Floyd hosted the 1988 direct to video children's safety educational video Kid Safe: The Video, which also featured his SCTV co-star Andrea Martin.

 In the Halloween episode of Flaherty's later show Freaks and Geeks he appears in a vampire costume and reprises the same voice in allusion, scaring away many young trick or treaters.

 In 1990, Count Floyd released a how-to videotape called Making Real Funny Home Videos, ostensibly aimed at viewers who wanted to make America's Funniest Home Videos-style videos.
 The same year, Count Floyd appeared in a "Smoke Detectives" short where he assists some kids on how to teach fire safety to people.

 Count Floyd also appeared in the original 1999 CBC Television film Must Be Santa.

 In 2014, Count Floyd stars in The Wet Secrets music video "Nightlife" which pits the old school media vampire against today's glittery, new vampires in "Tweelight."
 This music video shows the mundane life of a vampire but allows the character to eventually take his revenge against modern, hipster vampires.